- Master's Degrees

 Who Should Apply

-Most candidates are under the age of 26, have little or no professional experience in communications, and would like to prepare for a career-track job.
-Strong applicants are critical thinkers, with a bachelor’s degree in a field such as art history, political science, English, or philosophy.
+Most candidates, whether just beginning or changing careers, have little or no professional experience in communications, and would like to prepare for a career-track job.
+Strong applicants are critical thinkers, with a bachelor’s degree in a field that requires analytical writing skills.

 An outstanding undergraduate academic record is required for admission, regardless of experience.